danbartlett-twilio/voice-from-pool/README.md

 --data-urlencode 'message=Hello, this is a demonstration verification service!' \
 --data-urlencode 'code=513567'

-* Replace YOUR-TWILIO-DOMAIN with the Domain your noted when delploying the service
+* Replace YOUR-TWILIO-DOMAIN with the Domain your noted when deploying the service
 * Replace YOUR-E.164-PHONE-NUMBER with your phone number (formatted to E.164)
 * Run the command!

-If everything is set up correctly, you should get a phone call from your default phone number to deliver to code you passed in.
+If everything is set up correctly, you should get a phone call from your default phone number to deliver to the code you passed in.

-### Great, how do I specify with From number to use?
+### Great, how do I specify which number to use?

 The function titled initiate-outgoing-call.js has a helper function called getFromNumber().
 This helper function will serve as your pool of numbers.
 The pool of numbers are divided into two objects: